ESG Performance by the Numbers

 (Intensity)

-Amount of recycled and recovered fiber procured 199,524 mt N/A
+Amount of recycled and recovered fiber procured 141,949 mt n/a

-1. Environmental data is for pulp, paper and tissue mills only, except for greenhouse gas emissions, forest management-related information, as well as environmental incidents and ISO 14001 certification, which include all operations.
+1. Environmental data is for pulp, paper and tissue mills only, except for forest management-related information, greenhouse gas emissions, environmental incidents and ISO 14001 certification, which include all operations.

 2. Represents purchased electricity, minus actual external sales of electricity produced from cogeneration facilities.